sim-macdonald/SEM-Coursework/User Stories/User Stories.md

 - City Report - Dylan McQuaker

 As a data analyst for a tech company, I would like to be able to access the database and query a list of cities ordered by population from largest to smallest at multiple geographical levels to provide detailed demographics.
-This will help us understand our user demographic better.
+This will help us understand our user demographic better which in turn will allow us to tailor our development and decisions to align with the targetted demographics that we decide upon.